-The majority of exploration, production, and development activities occur in the Gulf of Mexico region.
+The majority of exploration, production, and development activities occur in the Gulf of Mexico Region.
 BSEE's Gulf of Mexico Region faces increasing levels of activity, with deeper wells at higher pressures and temperatures in both shallow and deepwater.

 During 2014, activity in the Region remained robust, despite the turbulence in the oil and gas markets.
 There was an increase in deepwater floating drilling rig activity from 40 (19 drill ships and 21 semisubmersibles) in 2013 to 52 (33 drill ships and 19 semisubmersibles in 2014).
 In addition, six new drill ships are expected to start work in the Gulf of Mexico in 2015.
 The number of deepwater floating production facilities in the Region also increased with the installation of two production spars and two semisubmersible facilities.
 These new facilities (and associated pipeline infrastructure) have required increased inspection and oversight to ensure the protection of personnel and the environment.
 BSEE's Gulf of Mexico Region oversight responsibilities include a readiness to deploy teams of inspectors and investigators in response to offshore incidents.
 During 2014, Region personnel, along with personnel from BSEE's Investigations and Review Unit, investigated a number of offshore incidents, including a gas blowout and an explosion resulting in a fatality.
-Incidents resulting in environmental harm and injuries to personnel were also investigated.
+Incidents resulting in environmental harm and injuries to personnel also were investigated.
 The Region reviews and assesses new technologies and the innovative use of existing technology when projects are still in the concept design phase.
 To do this, the Region coordinates with headquarter program managers to ensure that BSEE is positioned to effectively and efficiently assess the proposed use of new technologies and operations to identify any risks to offshore personnel and the environment.
 During 2014, the Region supported Bureau-wide initiatives to engage international regulators and market participants to share information on risks and common safety and environmental protection priorities.
-This included meetings with regulators from Denmark, Norway, and the United Kingdom, as well as international oil and gas operators and contractors on specific areas on mutual interest including risks associated with shallow water operations.
+This included meetings with regulators from Denmark, Norway, and the United Kingdom, as well as international oil and gas operators and contractors on specific areas of mutual interest including risks associated with shallow water operations.

+"BSEE's Gulf of Mexico Region faces increasing levels of activity, with deeper wells at higher pressures and temperatures in both shallow and deepwater."
 BSEE's Gulf of Mexico Region also continued in 2014 its efforts to engage the next generation of offshore scientists, engineers, and investigators by participating in a number of STEM-related events.
 In late 2014, the Region hosted seniors from a local high school and taught them about BSEE's mission to ensure safe and responsible offshore operations.